adowlin/project-1-dungeons-dragons/README.md

 ### Content
 - Used bootstrap boilerplate from [here](https://github.com/Eventyret/vscode-bcdn)
-- Used README.md template from [here](https://github.com/Code-Institute-Solutions/readme-template)
+- Used README.md templates & inspiriation from [here](https://github.com/Code-Institute-Solutions/readme-template) and from [this sample](https://github.com/Code-Institute-Solutions/SampleREADME)

 ### Media
 -